osjunior/objective-c-conventions/README.md

 ## Literals

+ * Prefer string constants to literals when providing keys or key paths to methods.
  * Avoid making numbers a specific type unless necessary (for example, prefer `5` to `5.0`, and `5.3` to `5.3f`).
  * The contents of array and dictionary literals should have a space on both sides.
  * Dictionary literals should have no space between the key and the colon, and a single space between colon and value.